jonatanSh/shelf/docs/opcodes_relocation.md

 ### Warning
 The library try to do its best to relocate PDC stubs.

-But in some cases a program can full the library to relocate other stubs.
+But in some cases a program can fool the library to relocate other stubs.

 For example if the shellcode use a libc function located at 0x8000000